wavefunction91/MACIS/README.md

 # Example Usage

 Coming Soon....
-See `tests/standalone_driver.cxx` for an example end-to-end invocation of MACIS for various integrands.
+See `tests/standalone_driver.cxx` for an example end-to-end invocation of MACIS for CAS-CI, CAS-SCF and ASCI-CI.

 # License